RichardTuharsky/RichardTuharsky/README.md

 ### Hi there 👋
 My name is Richard and...

-♛I love playing chess
+♛ I love playing chess

-👨‍💻I am a big fan of Cloud-based Applications.
+👨‍💻 I am a big fan of Cloud-based Applications

 ⚡ Fun fact: I enjoy combine mathematics and programming